 - Donwplayed in Beauty and the Beast.
 While not overly emotional, it's still a love story with a theme about an enchanted rose that Belle and Beast need to fall in love before the last petal of which falls.

-- It's only a minute long, but there's a scene in The Brave Little Toaster that's very powerful.
-A hedge surrounds a tree, and only a single beam of sunlight can penetrate to the ground.
+- A minute scene in The Brave Little Toaster involves a hedge that surrounds a tree, and only a single beam of sunlight can penetrate to the ground.
 A single flower grows in that beam.
-There are hundreds of flowers on the other side of the hedge, but our victim can't "see" or sense them.
+There are hundreds of flowers on the other side of the hedge, but our victim can't perseive them.
 Then Toaster arrives.
 His reflective surface creates another flower.
 The real one is shocked and curious at first, exploring this new entity.
 Toaster tries to explain that it's just a reflection and he's not a flower.
-The flower doesn't listen, and embraces what he thinks is a new friend.
+The flower doesn't listen, and embraces what he thinks is a friend.
 Toaster pulls away in surprise, but then peeks through the hedge back at the flower.
 The flower is now wilting, surely dying of despair.
 It had hope for a few precious seconds only to have it ripped away.
-Less than a minute, minimal dialogue, in an animated children's movie.
-Incidentally, a lot of the filmmakers of this thing went on to form Pixar.

 - Epic is about keeping a pod (that was given to the protagonist by a dying queen, no less) safe because it's the only way to stop evil creatures from rotting the entire forest.
 The Leaf Men also have an idiom "many leaves, one tree" meaning they're separate, but one group.